Guides Racks Training Equipment

 What’s a Half Rack?

 The half rack is lighter and smaller, but still very stable and convenient.
 It suits both experienced powerlifters and newbies looking to build the habit.
-It’s also easier to assemble if you’re looking to set up a home gym or a small gym space at the office.
+It’s also easier to assemble if you’re looking to set up a home gym.

 Half Rack Pros and Cons